AdobeDocs/commerce-operations.en/help/configuration/cli/static-view-file-deployment.md

 ### Generating static view files for one theme and one area

-The following command generates static view files for all languages, the frontend area only, the Magento Luma theme only, without generating fonts:
+The following command generates static view files for all languages, the frontend area only, the Commerce Luma theme only, without generating fonts:

 ```bash
 bin/magento setup:static-content:deploy --area frontend --no-fonts --theme Magento/luma